 - 100% of PGCE Secondary students are employed or in further study (or both) within six months of graduating (Destinations of Leavers from Higher Education, 2016/17)

-- Opportunities to promote reflective and shared good practice
+- Opportunities to develop reflective practice and share good practice within teaching group

-- Developing an understanding of the role of history from undergraduate level to take advantage of Master's level credits in Education
+- The course helps to develop an understanding of the role of history from undergraduate level to take advantage of Master's level credits in Education

 - Taught on our historic Strawberry Hill campus in West London